jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 **Extension point: Filter**

 Allocating pods on nodes without considering their current demand (bandwidth) could be risky.
-The `CheckRiskNodebandwidth` plugin evaluates the risk of allocating pods on certain nodes based on their network bandwidth (i.e., network I/O).
+The `CheckRiskNodebandwidth` plugin evaluates the risk of allocating pods on nodes based on their bandwidth usage (i.e., network I/O).
 It is based on the `LoadVariationRiskBalancing` plugin developed for the [Trimaran scheduler](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/trimaran).

 The plugin employs the `load-watcher` component to collect measurements from the nodes as described [here](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/trimaran).